TotalDwarf03/IS3S662-oracle-coursework/README.md

 3. `projects.sql`
 4. `evaluations.sql`

+Should these tables need to be reset/dropped, a script is provided in `sql/tables/delete-tables.sql` to drop all tables in the correct order.

 ### Queries and Packages

 The additional functionality the coursework requires can be implemented in the `sql/packages` directory.